 Ketamine is broken down by enzymes in the CYP450 group within the liver.
 The primary enzyme responsible for breaking down ketamine is CYP2B6; drugs that affect this enzyme can influence ketamine levels in the body.

 For example, orphenadrine (Norflex) is a muscle relaxant that inhibits the CYP2B6 enzyme.
-Subsequently, this slows the breakdown of ketamine in the liver, leading to increased levels of ketamine in the body or a longer lasting effect.
+Subsequently, this slows the breakdown of ketamine in the liver, leading to increased levels of ketamine in the body or a longer-lasting effect.

-The CYP3A4 enzyme is also responsible for breaking down ketamine, as well as roughly 50% of drugs on the market.
-Substances that interact with this enzyme, such as grapefruit juice, St John’s Wort, ketoconazole, and cimetidine, can increase or decrease ketamine levels in the body.
 These interactions, however, are only significant when ketamine is taken orally and undergoes a high rate of liver metabolism.
 Most commonly, ketamine is administered intravenously, via nasal spray, or with intramuscular injection.

 Can Ketamine Be Combined With Spravato?